hyh1997112/94870portfolio/README.md

 # Telling Stories with Data
 This portfolio is for the course of Telling Stories with Data - Spring 2020.

-There are some data visualization examples in this portfolio.
+There are some data visualization practices in this portfolio.

 # Introduction

-> This is an website for course 94870 Telling Stories with Data.
+> This is an website for course Telling Stories with Data.
+Here are some links of visualization tasks.

 > [Access the website click here](https://hyh1997112.github.io/Data-Visualization/)